balovbohdan/javascript-interview/core/event-loop.md

 # Event Loop

 ## Task 1.
-What is the console.log's sequence?
+What are the console.log's outputs?

 ```js
 console.log('start');